bcgov/smk-cli/docs/create-an-app.md

 `Select the type of map viewer` The SMK-CLI comes with two different map viewer options: `leaflet` or `ESRI 3D`.
 Press your arrow direction buttons up or down to choose an option, and press enter to select it.
 The default is `leaflet`.

-Note: Currently ESRI 3D support is experimental.
+Note: Currently Esri 3D support is experimental.

 `Select the base map` This will be the default map viewable on your application.
-Currently SMK uses the ESRI basemap layers:
+Currently SMK uses the Esri basemap layers:

 - Topographic
 - Streets